timmitra/timmitra/README.md

 - I founded and have hosted the [More Than Just Code](https://mtjc.fireside.fm) podcast since 2014.
 - I founded and have hosted the [Spock Cast](https://spockcast.com) podcast since 2014.
-- I co-hosted the [Roundabout Creative Chaos](https://roundaboutfm.com) podcast since 2016.
+- I co-hosted the [Roundabout Creative Chaos](https://roundaboutfm.com) podcast from 2016 to 2019.
 - I been a guest on:
 - [The Art and Science of Building Mobile Banking Applications feat.
 Tim Mitra](https://www.podbean.com/media/share/dir-rgwwu-fb59a2e)
 - [Core Data Fun with Tim Mitra](https://www.podbean.com/media/share/dir-i3kdb-dd1a528)